 Companies produce three main financial statements:

 Businesses need a way to keep track of their overall financial position, including tracking revenues, expenses, capital, and other items.
 The rules-based system of accounting allows companies to track these items and communicate the results to a wide range of interested parties.

-Once you have a solid understanding of the accounting language, it’s equally as important to understand the language of finance.
+Once you have a solid understanding of the accounting language, it’s equally important to understand the language of finance.
 Accounting is backward-looking, while finance is forward-looking and therefore critical to decision-making processes at companies.

 The accounting numbers that have been prepared by the accountants need to be analyzed and interpreted to create forward-looking projections about what might happen in the future.

 The rules-based system of accounting is great for ensuring accurate, consistent, and reliable information but it does not necessarily indicate where value is being created or destroyed.

-The main language of finance is around assessing value, rates of return, and looking into the future to determine how to maximize the value of the firm.
+The main language of finance is centered around assessing value, rates of return, and looking into the future to determine how to maximize the value of the firm.

 When you think of the language of finance, think of: